griptape-ai/griptape/docs/griptape-cloud/data-sources/create-data-source.md

 ## Create a Data Source

-You can [create a Data Source](https://cloud.griptape.ai/data-sources/create) by specifying the required configuration for your chosen Data Source in the cloud console.
+You can [create a Data Source in the Griptape Cloud console](https://cloud.griptape.ai/data-sources/create) by specifying the required configuration for your chosen Data Source in the cloud console.

 ### Web Page